kubevault/kubevault/docs/vaultserver.md

     chunkSize: <chunk_size>
     maxParallel: <max_parallet>
     haEnabled: <true/false>
+    credentialSecret: <secret_name>
 ```
 **GcsSpec** has following fields:
   - **bucket** (string): Specifies the name of the bucket to use for storage.
   - **chunkSize** (string) : Specifies the maximum size (in kilobytes)to send in a single request.
 If set to 0, it will attempt to send the whole object at once, but will not retry any failures.
   - **maParallel** (int): Specifies the maximum number of paralleloperations to take place.
   - **haEnabled** (bool) : Specifies if high availability mode is enabled.
+  - **credentialSecret** (string): Specifies the secret name containing google credential.
+If this is empty, then instance service account will be used.
+Google credential secret example:
+    ```yaml
+    apiVersion: v1
+    data:
+      sa.json: <data>
+    kind: Secret
+    metadata:
+      name: google-credential
+    ```

 #### s3